learn-academy-2023-alpha/tic-tac-toe-neverland-never/README.md

     - Create an alert when all squares have been filled with no winner.
     - Update scoreboard to include ties
 - As a user, I can click on a restart button that will clear the game board.
+    -Create a reset button to clear the board
 ### 🏔 Stretch Goals

 - As a user, I can see a pleasant stylings on the application.